Download a copy of our Terms & Conditions in PDF Here

 We will always inspect the vehicle on your return.
 We request that you remain with the vehicle during the inspection process so that you can inspect any damage or missing items so there are no unexpected charges.
 Please allow sufficient time for our representative to check the vehicle, contents and any optional extras for any damage or loss during hand over.

 You must return the vehicle, its listed contents and any optional extras in the same condition you received them.
 This includes (but is not limited to) tyres, fittings, documents, run-flat compression kits, keys, and any navigation devices (GPS), child seats or other equipment and their associated user guides, cables and carrying cases (if any).
-Vehicle contents as listed on the hire agreement such as bedding, including mattresses, cutlery, kitchen wear, crockery, first aid kit, fire extinguisher, or any other optional extras such as a drive away awning.
+Vehicle contents as listed on the hire agreement such as bedding, including mattresses, cutlery, kitchen wear, crockery, first aid kit, fire extinguisher, or any other optional extras rented to you as part of this contract.

-- All kitchen items including pots, pans and crockery should be washed in a clean condition
+- All kitchen items including pots, pans and crockery should be washed and in a clean condition

 - Cooking area including fridge, gas hob, should be clean and free from grease and food waste